844-914-1942

 Choosing the right maintenance provider is a decision that affects both cost and quality.
 While it might be tempting to go with the cheapest option, a reputable service center with experienced technicians is an investment in your aircraft’s safety and long-term value.
 Top-tier facilities have the proper tooling, access to quality parts, and the expertise to perform work efficiently and correctly the first time.
 An experienced maintenance team can diagnose issues accurately, preventing small problems from becoming costly, complex repairs down the road.
 This ensures your jet is not only compliant with all regulations but also performs reliably.

-The Price of Parts and Supplies
+The Real Cost of Parts and Supplies

 The cost of replacement parts is a significant and variable component of your maintenance budget.
 As components wear out, they must be replaced to maintain the aircraft's airworthiness.
 The price of these parts can fluctuate based on your jet’s model, their availability, and whether you opt for new or refurbished components.
 Some parts for older or rarer aircraft can be harder to find and more expensive.
 A good aircraft management plan includes strategies for sourcing parts efficiently and maintaining a smart inventory, which is a key aspect of responsible jet ownership.

-Hangar and Storage Needs
+Don't Forget Hangar and Storage Fees

 Where you store your jet is more than just a matter of parking—it’s about protection.
 Storing your aircraft in a climate-controlled hangar shields it from weather, sun damage, and security risks, preserving its value and reducing the need for cosmetic repairs.
 Hangar fees are a significant fixed cost, varying widely based on location and facility amenities.
 For instance, annual costs can range from around $36,000 for smaller jets to nearly $100,000 for larger ones.
 Securing dedicated hangar space is a crucial step in protecting your investment and keeping it in pristine condition between flights.